 The process starts with a long build-up throughout the day.
 It features several phone calls to tell you the interview is off.
 Then several more to tell you that it is back on.
 It comes with conditions as to what you can and can’t do.
 Then messages telling you to forget about the conditions.
 It’s a lot of fun.

 I was in Los Angeles in 2009 when Manson – as absolutely everybody calls him – invited me to his house to talk about his seventh album The High End Of Low.
-It is one of the most human, vulnerable albums he has ever released and concerned his then recent split with the Hollywood actress Evan Rachel Wood, It is also little uneven.
+It is one of the most human, vulnerable albums he has ever released and concerned his then recent split with the Hollywood actress Evan Rachel Wood (pictured above, with Manson), It is also little uneven.

 I had flown to Los Angeles with the much-missed photographer Ashley Maile and we were due to spend an afternoon Chez Manson.
 Ashley would shoot him, then I’d interview him.
 Then Ashley and I would go back to the hotel and get pissed.